-Our first perception of God's redemptive effort, the place that it really begins to touch us, personally, is the point at which we start to sense the Holy Spirit drawing us.
 Jesus said in John, chapter 6, "No one can come to Me unless the Father who sent Me draws him..."
-As the Holy Spirit draws us to Christ, we start to become more aware of our own need and the worth of what Christ offers.
+As the Holy Spirit draws us to Christ, we start to become more God aware.

-So, this drawing, this heart awakening process, is how God initiates contact.
-It unfolds in many varied forms including providential encounters with godly people (or books).
-Or, it may be a personal epiphany or recrimination or guilt.
-The drawing sometimes involves insecurity, curiosity, desperation, or an awareness of need or emptiness, etc. There are many ways that this divine "pull" expresses itself.
+And, this Spiritual pull unfolds in many varied forms including providential encounters along the way with godly people and/ or media forms of different sorts.
+Or, it may be the inner rising of recrimination or guilt of some kind.
+The divine drawing may sometimes involves insecurity, curiosity, desperation, or an awareness of need or inner emptiness.
+Again, there are many ways that this divine "tractor beam" defines itself.

-It is precisely at this point that the salvation of the soul occurs.
-The divine pardon happens when we truly turn from our self determined course and humbly embrace God's authority over our life.
-At that point, the sacrifice of Christ is applied to us, personally; and, we are entirely pardoned.
+And, it is precisely when we truly do these things, that the salvation of our soul occurs - and not before.
+The divine pardon only happens when we truly turn from our self-determined course and humbly turn to a true embrace of Christ's authority over our life.